 - Buy equipment based on your daily target output.
 If you will be baking 1,880 pieces of pandesal, for example, you need a mixer and an oven that both can handle and process one bag of flour.

-- When buying second-hand baking equipment, ensure that their quality is still up to snuff.
+- When buying second-hand baking equipment, ensure their quality is still up to snuff.
 One option would be to buy used equipment from baked shops that have recently expanded.
 Since they’ve used their old equipment for years, they can attest to their quality and offer them to you at a great discount.

-To keep the price of your baked products affordable despite the unpredictable market, choose locally produced flour instead of imported varieties.
+To keep the price of your baked products affordable despite the unpredictable market, choose locally-produced flour instead of imported varieties.
 The former is cheaper, fresher, and more consistent in terms of quality.

 Regardless of the type of ingredients you use, it’s important to remember that people buy bread regularly because of its familiar taste.
-Switching to cheaper ingredients may save you money in the short term, but the buyers you can potentially lose due to change in taste makes it not worth it.
+Switching to cheaper ingredients may save you money in the short term, but the buyers you can potentially lose due to a change in taste make it not worth it.